flekia/My-Runs-/README.md

 v6.5 (Nay 15, 2025)
 -Removed PC version as the Mobile version can detect whether the user is on desktop/mobile.
 -Mobile is now responsive!
 If you press “View desktop version,” the navigation bar will change.

+v7.0 (May 17, 2025)
+-Added loading screens with nauseating background.